Generative Modelling of L\'evy Area for High Order SDE Simulation: Numerical Experiments

-In \cref{fig:fake_vs_no_fake_variance} we see that the multilevel level variance of the Strang log-ODE method decreases at an approximate rate of $O(h^{1.35})$.
-The rate for the Milstein antithetic scheme appears asymptotically similar, while the variance reduction rate for the standard Milstein method is clearly worse.
-As expected, the weak convergence rate of both the Milstein and Milstein antithetic schemes is of order $O(h)$, while the weak rate for the Strang log-ODE with fake L\'evy area is approximately $O(h^{1.3})$.
-It was conjectured in \cite{foster2023high} that the Strang log-ODE method should be able to attain a weak convergence rate $O(h^2)$; one potential explanation for the discrepancy with this prediction is the payoff function not being smooth.
+The following plots report the multilevel variance defined by $\text{Var}\left[\varphi\big(Y_{l}^{\cdot,l}\big)-\varphi\big(Y_{l-1}^{\cdot,l}\big)\right],$ and the empirical error given by $\big\vert\bar{\varphi}_{n_1,\dots,n_l}-P_{\text{true}}\big\vert$, where $P_{\text{true}}$ is the true price of the call option under the log-Heston model.
+In \cref{fig:fake_vs_no_fake_variance} we see that the multilevel level variance of the Strang log-ODE method decreases at an approximate rate of $O(h^{2})$.
+The rate for the Milstein antithetic scheme appears slightly higher, while the variance reduction rate for the standard Milstein method is clearly lower.
+As expected, the weak convergence rate of both the Milstein and Milstein antithetic schemes is of order $O(h)$, while the weak rate for the Strang log-ODE with fake L\'evy area is approximately $O(h^{2})$.
+It was conjectured in \cite{foster2024high} that the Strang log-ODE method should attain this weak convergence rate, and the experiments corroborate this hypothesis.